zzfima/docs.ru-ru/docs/framework/unmanaged-api/metadata/imetadataimport-findmemberref-method.md

 ms.assetid: 1ccda329-d752-4d89-abe8-511af3c3f4c9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 0d446e2b78f41d43aa70f429e23f1f4be22fd799
+ms.openlocfilehash: 59512cc1c1b280d7fe6deb2f9d721ad53547e356
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782497"
+ms.locfileid: "74437953"
 ---
 # <a name="imetadataimportfindmemberref-method"></a>Метод IMetaDataImport::FindMemberRef
-Получает указатель на токен MemberRef для члена ссылки, то есть заключены в указанный <xref:System.Type> , с указанной сигнатурой имени и метаданных.
+Gets a pointer to the MemberRef token for the member reference that is enclosed by the specified <xref:System.Type> and that has the specified name and metadata signature.

 ## <a name="syntax"></a>Синтаксис